What to expect from your Preserved bridal piece

 Do flowers in resin look different than on a pressed piece?

 Our new resin products are different from our pressed pieces in the way that they are dried and preserved.
-To prevent bleeding, flowers used in resin pieces are not color-enhanced.
+Some flowers in a floral block may be slightly color enhanced.
 We select only your best natural flowers to be used in your resin pieces.
+As always, we recommend following our shipping instructions carefully to assure that your flowers get to us in the best shape possible!
+This is crucial to the way they will look in your finished product.
+Damaged flowers that have bruises will slightly become translucent when encased in resin.
 Because our lucky charms and pendants are small, we can only use tiny flowers and greenery must be used.

 Handmade process and designing your piece